wouter-veeken/docs/content/styles.md

 ## Creating a style

-`checks` provide a high-level way to extend Vale.
+`checks` offer a high-level way to extend Vale.
 They perform operations such as checking for consistency, counting occurrences and suggesting changes.

-[Vale](https://github.com/ValeLint/vale/tree/master/rule) and its [reference styles](https://github.com/ValeLint/vale/tree/master/styles) provide examples of how you can write your own rules.
+[Vale](https://github.com/ValeLint/vale/tree/master/rule) and its [reference styles](https://github.com/ValeLint/vale/tree/master/styles) are examples of how you can write your own rules.

 ### existence